wadelau/wadelau.github.io/hanjst/hanjst-install.md

 <div id="Hanjstjsondata">
 	{"copyright_year": 2018}
 </div>
-<script type="text/javascript" src="Hanjst.js" async></script>
+<script type="text/javascript" src="Hanjst.js"></script>
 </body>
 </html>
 ```
 There are two HTML blocks needed to run the Hanjst.
 1. The first is a div which has an ID of "Hanjstjsondata" and holds all the data needed to be merged into the final page presentations.
 2. The 2rd one is a script element which introduces the source file of Hanjst and its trigger.
-The source file will check all the pages to find Hanjst template sentences and parse them into final H
+The source file will check all the pages to find Hanjst template sentences and parse them into final HTML codes and print out all of them with resources if needed.

 Please pay attention to BODY element, Hanjst need it to be its parent node.

 #### Extended Setup